 Creative women who also love close-up work with clients might find makeup artistry rewarding.
 They often provide a variety of services ranging from everyday make-up, special events, and glam makeovers.
 Beauty brands also hire makeup artists to introduce new products and help customers learn how to use them.
 These employees generally work on commission, however.
 There are also opportunities in social media, film, TV, fashion shows, photoshoots, and even the music industry.

 Though there is pro training to become a makeup artist, many working in the industry today have worked their way into their careers with hard work and networking with the right people.
-Additionally, it’s not uncommon for those licensed in other beauty services to add makeup artistry to their repertoire.
+Additionally, it’s not uncommon for those licensed in other beauty services to add makeup artistry to their repertoire, using and promoting private label skin care to supplement their income and gain notoriety in the industry.

 There are not many things that make a woman feel as beautiful as she does after a good cut or color by a professional hairstylist.
 That is why, once clients find the right one, they never want to lose her/him.
 That in-demand stylist could be you with the right training and dedication to the art.
 Look for the best cosmetology schools in your area with excellent reviews.
 To further narrow your picks, decide what you want to specialize in, such as women’s haircuts, color, or working in fashion or media.
 If possible, try to find actual working stylists and ask where they went to school.